-- Starting with the smallest tenderloin, cut each piece in thirds with a spatula; as they are cooked remove pieces to a bowl-the meat will just be turning white inside when done.
-Do not overcook.
-Pour juice from pan into bowl, which will further marinate meat.
+- Starting with the smallest tenderloin, cut each piece in thirds with a spatula; as they are cooked remove pieces to a bowl-the meat will just be turning white inside when done; do not overcook.
+Pour juices from pan into bowl of meat.

 - Wash and cut bell pepper in small strips, set aside.

 - Place greens in a serving bowl; add quinoa, beets, chicken, peppers, feta cheese, and nuts; toss with balsamic vinaigrette; serve with croutons.
 Delicious!